StefanosNtouvlis/Blender_Cabin-WIP-/README.md

    ```

 3. **Open in Blender:**
-   - Launch Blender.
+   - Launch Blender 4.0.
-   - Open the project file: `cabin_in_the_woods.blend`.
+   - Open the project file: `cabin.blend`.
+   - Experiment

-4. **Play the Animation:**
+4. **Enjoy the Animation:**
+   - Open the animation file `cabinimation(frame issue).blend`.
-   - Witness the cabin come to life with a captivating rotating animation, showcasing the details and charm of the woodland retreat.
+   - Enjoy the rotating view of the cabin.

 ## Contribution

 While this project is currently on hold, your insights and suggestions are always welcome!
 Feel free to open issues or share ideas for improvement.

-## LinkedIn Post

-Hey LinkedIn fam! 🏡✨ Just had to share the latest from my Blender adventures – a cabin in the woods! 🌲 This project pushed my creative boundaries, being the first non-tutorial endeavor.
-The process was demanding but so worth it.
-From modeling the cabin to creating an enchanting rotating animation, the journey has been nothing short of amazing!

-This marks only my third project, and the excitement to explore human figure modeling is already building up.
-Can't wait to share more creative journeys ahead! 🚀✨ #BlenderArt #3DModeling #CabinInTheWoods #CreativeJourney #OnHoldButNotForgotten